zaiste/zaiste.net/content/programming/javascript/howtos/how-to-reduce-objects.md

 +++
+title = "How To Reduce over Objects"
 +++

-# How To Reduce over Objects

 For the following data set, calculate the `score` average only for `available` widgets.